adam-mcdaniel/rusty-ci/README.md

 # rusty-ci

-A tool to generate buildbot projects from a YAML file.
+A tool to generate buildbot projects from a YAML file

 ## Usage